tmtsoftware/esw-ts/docs/src/main/services/event-service.md

 ## Get Events

-The get method is used to get events for set of @extref:[EventKeys](ts-docs:classes/models.eventkey.html).
+This method is used to get events for set of @extref:[EventKeys](ts-docs:classes/models.eventkey.html).
-This is different from subscribing event.
-Use this API when occurred events are required.
+This is different from subscribing to event.
+Use this method to get occurred events.
-If you want to consume live events, use subscription APIs.
+If you want to consume live events, use subscription methods.

 Type definitions for `get` method can be found @extref:[here](ts-docs:interfaces/clients.eventservice.html#get).